NordicTrack T Series 5 Treadmill Review

 Motor and speed

-The 10 mph top speed is the T5’s most obvious limitation.
-If you run regularly at 8+ mph, the T5 gives you very little headroom.
-The T Series 8 at £1,164 jumps to 12.5 mph with a 3.0 CHP motor, which is the next meaningful step up for runners.
-But for the majority of home treadmill users who walk or jog at 4-7 mph, 10 mph is more speed than they’ll ever use.
+The 10 mph ceiling is the T5’s most obvious limitation.
+If you run regularly at 8 mph or faster, there is very little headroom here, and the T Series 8 at £1,164, with its 12.5 mph top speed and 3.0 CHP motor, is the next meaningful step for runners.
+But for the majority of home users who walk or jog between 4 and 7 mph, 10 mph is more speed than they will ever use.

 The deck: the T5’s weakest point

-At 130 × 46 cm, the T5 has the smallest running surface in the NordicTrack range.
-The 46 cm width is narrow.
-For context, the T Series 6.5S and every model above it uses a 51 cm wide deck, and the Commercial range goes to 55 cm.
-The extra 5 cm matters more than you’d think, particularly at pace with tired legs when your gait naturally widens.
+At 130 x 46 cm, the T5 has the smallest running surface in the NordicTrack range, and the 46 cm width is the number to pay attention to.
+The 6.5S and everything above it run a 51 cm wide belt, and the Commercial range goes to 55 cm.
+Five centimetres sounds trivial; at pace, with tired legs and a naturally widening gait, it is not.

 SelectFlex cushioning

-Every T Series model includes NordicTrack’s SelectFlex adjustable cushioning, which is a genuine advantage over most competitors at this price.
-A physical lever under the deck switches between two modes: soft (maximum joint protection, ideal for walkers and recovery) and firm (road-feel, better for runners preparing for outdoor training).
+Every T Series model includes SelectFlex adjustable cushioning, and it remains a genuine advantage at this price, all the more so at £499.
+A physical lever under the deck switches between two modes: soft, for maximum joint protection during walking and recovery sessions, and firm, a road-like feel for runners preparing for outdoor training.

-Most budget treadmills offer fixed cushioning with no adjustment.
-SelectFlex gives the T5 practical versatility that competitors like the Reebok GT40z and JLL Pegasus don’t match at this price.
-The soft setting is particularly valuable for older users or anyone with joint concerns who wants the lowest possible impact during daily walks.
+Most budget treadmills offer fixed cushioning with no adjustment at all.
+Rivals like the Reebok GT40z and JLL Pegasus have nothing comparable.
+The soft setting is particularly valuable for older users or anyone with joint concerns who wants the lowest possible impact from daily walks.

 Console and iFIT

 The T5 uses a basic 5-inch LCD console with a device shelf above it.
 There is no built-in touchscreen.
-The LCD displays speed, distance, time, calories, and incline clearly.
-Twenty built-in workout programmes are stored on the treadmill for subscription-free use, covering a range of walking and jogging routines with automatic speed and incline changes.
+The display covers speed, distance, time, calories and incline clearly, and 20 built-in programmes run entirely from the console with automatic speed and incline changes, no subscription required.

 Build quality and folding

-NordicTrack’s build quality advantage is evident even at the budget end.
-The T5 feels more substantial and stable than similarly priced treadmills from most competitors.
-There’s minimal lateral wobble during use, and the frame feels solid rather than flimsy.
-This is the primary reason to choose a budget NordicTrack over a budget no-name brand.
+NordicTrack’s build advantage is evident even at the bottom of the range.
+The T5 feels more substantial and stable than similarly priced machines, with minimal lateral wobble under load, and that solidity is the core reason to choose a budget NordicTrack over a budget no-name brand, particularly now the price difference has nearly vanished.

 Noise levels